 Significantly, the Insurance Commissioner has stated in an official Bulletin that Medicare will cover auto accident injuries under the new coverage levels available in No-Fault auto insurance policies that are issued or renewed after July 1, 2020.

-The at-fault driver can be liable to pay for a portion of your medical bills after a car accident once the new No-Fault PIP medical benefits coverage levels become available in auto insurance policies issued or renewed after July 1, 2020.
+In Michiga, the at-fault driver can be liable to pay for a portion of your medical bills after a car accident once the new No-Fault PIP medical benefits coverage levels become available in auto insurance policies issued or renewed after July 1, 2020.

 If an accident victim’s medical costs exceed the coverage level amount in the auto insurance policy under which the victim is seeking payment, then he or she can file a third-party, tort lawsuit against the at-fault driver for “excess” – as well as “future” – No-Fault PIP medical benefits to cover accident-related medical treatment.
 (MCL 500.3135(3)(c))

-Whether all of your medical bills are paid after a car accident will depend on three things:
+In Michigan, whether all of your medical bills are paid after a car accident will depend on three things:

 - The No-Fault PIP medical benefits coverage level that was selected in the auto policy against which you have made a claim for payment of your accident-related medical treatment.